 How to Avoid It

-- Economic: Employment letters confirming approved leave, business tax records, or property deeds.
+- Economic: An employment letter confirming approved leave, business tax records, property ownership documents.

-- Social: Proof of immediate family (spouse/children) remaining at home, or enrollment in a long-term educational program.
+- Social: Proof that your immediate family — spouse, children — is remaining at home; or that you are actively enrolled in a long-term educational program.

 6. The “Digital Nomad” Income Trap

-66 countries now offer specialized Digital Nomad Visas (DNVs).
-However, as these programs mature in 2026, the income thresholds have risen significantly to prevent “inflationary pressure” on local economies.
+66 countries now offer specialized Digital Nomad Visas (DNVs); and as these programs mature in 2026, the income thresholds have jumped significantly — deliberately — to prevent the inflationary pressure on local economies that early DNV programs allowed.

 The Mistake